CommentScope: A Comment-Embedded Assisted Reading System for a Long Text: System Evaluation

 \subsubsection{Introduction and Familiarization}

 Before the formal study, we conducted a 15-minute training session to help participants become familiar with all interaction modes and interfaces used in the experiment.
-We then demonstrated all five interface conditions (see Fig.~\ref{fig:embedding_methods}).
+We then demonstrated the four comment layout designs (see Fig.~\ref{fig:embedding_methods}).
 Finally, participants were allowed to freely explore these features using a synthetic article unrelated to the study, ensuring they could operate all functions without difficulty.